-- 127. Solutions must offer full featured calendar functions that are common to best practice food distribution practices. - 128.
-At a minimum, solutions must offer calendar functions as described below: - a) Can generate calendars based on food distribution program data; Calendar event can be sent to Outlook calendars.
+- 111. Solution must offer full featured calendar functions that are common to best practice food distribution practices. - 112.
+At a minimum, the solution must offer calendar functions as described below: - a) Can generate calendars based on food distribution program data; Calendar event can be sent to Outlook calendars.
 If event is updated, Outlook event is automatically updated; - b) Configurable meeting notification and event fields display; - c) Calendars can be shared with participating entities, as determined by MDE; - d) Calendars are exportable; - e) Events can be displayed in calendar style; and - f) Users can subscribe to calendar events.